thisismygithubok/DiscContainerController/README.md

 # DiscContainerController
 A docker-based discord bot to control other docker containers on the host.
-Built with DiscordPy.
+Built with [DiscordPy(https://discordpy.readthedocs.io/en/stable/interactions/api.html)].

 ## Config ##
 You need to pass 2 different environment variables to the container to get it to function.